 While I was at the VCCA, I visited Monticello, President Thomas Jefferson’s estate.
 It is near Charlottesville, a good hour’s drive from the VCCA.
 I happened to go on one of the coldest days there, when temperatures were hovering around 20F, which is pretty cold by Virginia standards.

-The Dome Room served no purpose; Jefferson simply wanted to construct a dome room because he had liked those he had seen in Europe.
+The Dome Room served no purpose.
+Jefferson simply wanted to construct a dome room because he had liked those he had seen in Europe.
 The door in the middle of this photo is purely for symmetry; it leads nowhere.
 Behind it is an attic room whose floor lies three feet lower; Jefferson’s granddaughters used to love to hide there from household duties and read.
-Like the other rooms on the third floor, the Dome Room is unheated (we were in our winter coats touring it), and in the summer it gets stifling hot.
-It is only reached by two flights of cramped stairs, so Jefferson hardly took visitors up there to show it off.
+Like the other rooms on the third floor, the Dome Room is unheated.
+We were in our winter coats touring it.
+In the summer it gets stifling hot. the room is only reached by two flights of cramped stairs, so Jefferson hardly took visitors up there to show it off.

-In Jefferson’s opinion, were a waste of space.
+In Jefferson’s opinion, they were a waste of space.
 Rather, the stairs in both wings of the house are no wider than my not-so-wide hips.
-They wind up in a U, and the steps are 9 inches high.
+They wind up in a U, and the steps are nine inches high.
 Not fun to navigate, especially if you were an elderly person, like Jefferson’s sister, whose room was on the second floor.
 Mind you, his bedroom and study were on the first floor.

 The first floor, especially Jefferson’s personal quarters, seemed more comfortable than the upstairs and featured clever conveniences such as his own personal privy (basically an indoor outhouse with a skylight).
 His Cabinet room, i.e. his study, still displays his polygraph, a early version of a copy machine, by which he was able to make a duplicate of whatever he was writing.
 I loved the ingenuity of that “double pen” device.
 The above is a scanned postcard of the Cabinet room as photos weren’t allowed.